orff/OpenClockStandard/README.md

 Format is supported in the clock editing application [clockology for iOS & MacOS](https://clockologyapp.com/) to make the designs portable to other projects.
 Other uses might be for [widgets](https://widgetyapp.com/), dashboards, etc.

+### JSON Schema

+The schema used to define a clock face can be found in [schema/schema.json](schema/schema.json).

+It follows JSON Schema Draft 2020-12 and is used to validate and generate compatible `.ocs` files for OpenClockStandard.

 ## Implementations

 * [Clockology](https://clockologyapp.com/) can export clocks on iOS and MacOS